Mehd6384/Mehd6384.github.io/_posts/2018-06-09-Smear Effect in Unity.markdown

 # Smear effect in Unity

 Recently, I came across a video displaying smear effect in Unreal.
 Pretty neat stuff, especially when your game has a cartoony side.
-After looking at some implementations, in particular from Chris Wade (https://github.com/cjacobwade/HelpfulScripts/blob/master/SmearEffect/Smear.shader), I figured out the secret recipe for this effect which lies in the vertex shader
+After looking at some implementations, in particular from [Chris Wade](https://github.com/cjacobwade/HelpfulScripts/blob/master/SmearEffect/Smear.shader), I figured out the secret recipe for this effect which lies in the vertex shader

 ## Vertex shader for smear effect